pkadam96/rednerds/README.md

 ChairCraft is a 4-page web application built using ReactJS that allows users to virtually assemble a chair from various parts.
 The application provides an interactive and intuitive way to understand the different components of a chair and how they fit together.

+## Demo

+You can view the live demo of the application [here](https://rednerds-chaircraft.vercel.app/)

 ## Table of Contents